sheddiboo/eu-energy-forecast/README.md

 ## 🎯 Problem Statement

-The European Union operates one of the world's most advanced, interconnected, and deregulated electricity markets.
-As the EU aggressively transitions to renewable energy, grid supply has become highly weather-dependent.
-This dependence, coupled with macroeconomic shifts and geopolitical news, leads to extreme day-ahead electricity price volatility.
+The European Union operates an advanced and interconnected electricity market.
+As the EU shifts to renewable energy, the power supply relies heavily on the weather.
+This weather dependence, combined with economic and political news, makes the price of electricity change drastically from day to day.

-This project builds a modern, self-healing **Big Data architecture** to ingest live EU grid data, forecast Day-Ahead Electricity Prices using a hybrid **Quantitative Machine Learning + Qualitative LLM Sentiment** approach, and serve the predictions to a live interactive dashboard.
+This project builds an automated data system to collect live European grid data, predict electricity prices for the next day, and show the results on an interactive web dashboard.
+It uses a combination of traditional machine learning (for analyzing historical numbers) and large language models (for reading current market news).

 ## 🚀 Live Dashboard

-The pipeline runs autonomously every morning at 06:00 UTC, pushing fresh ML inferences and AI market sentiment analysis directly to the live dashboard.
+The system runs automatically every morning at 06:00 UTC, sending new price predictions and market analysis directly to the live dashboard.

 👉 **[View the Live EU Day-Ahead Energy Oracle Dashboard Here](https://sheddiboo.github.io/eu-energy-forecast/)**